Generation Pipeline

 Step 7: MIDI Writer

-The internal representation is composed entirely in C. The MIDI writer is the only place where the requested key is applied — pitches are transposed on the way out, time signatures are written (3/4 for passacaglia and chaconne, 4/4 otherwise), and the result is a Type 1 Standard MIDI File.
+The internal representation is composed and validated in C. The output writers apply the requested key and any output-octave shift.
+The MIDI writer also writes time signatures (3/4 for passacaglia and chaconne, 4/4 otherwise) and produces a Type 1 Standard MIDI File.
+The public event writer applies the same pitch transformation.

 const midi = generator.getMidi() // Uint8Array (transposed to your key)

-const events = generator.getEvents() // Event data (pitches stay in C)
+const events = generator.getEvents() // Event data (pitches in the output key)TIP

-The events JSON from getEvents() reports pitches in C and tags every note with its source.
-See the JavaScript API for the full type definitions.
+getEvents() reports output-key pitches and tags every note with its source.
+The lower-level generated.v1 diagnostic artifact keeps internal C pitches.
+See the JavaScript API for the public event type definitions.

 Beyond the pipeline: how quality is measured

 The seven steps above are everything that happens at runtime.
-The pipeline never searches for a "more Bach-like" candidate while generating — the layout is fixed by design values, and the validator only rejects illegal results.
+By default, the pipeline never searches for a "more Bach-like" candidate while generating: the form builder authors the carrier material, and the validator rejects illegal results.
 So how do we know those design values actually produce Bach-like output?

 The answer is development-side quality gates.
 Whenever a form or figuration in the engine changes, the generated output is run through two families of automated checks.
 Both ship as public Python tooling in the engine repository (the texture-gate and closure commands of bach_tools.py).